wrzlbrmft/imapcopy/README.md

 * Map individual source folders to different destination folders
 * Merge multiple source folders into one destination folder
 * Start/continue copying at a specific folder or message
-* Only copy specific folders or even specific messages in folders
+* Copy only specific folders or even specific messages in folders
 * SSL support
 * Optionally ignore invalid SSL certificates
 * Perform a test run with no changes made to the destination